Scalable Dendritic Modeling Advances Expressive and Robust Deep Spiking Neural Networks: Pseudocode of dendritic branch gating

-Algorithm \ref{supalg:dbg} describes the forward pass of a DendSNN with DBG.
+Algorithm \ref{supalg:dbg-forward} describes the forward pass of a DendSNN with DBG.
 Besides the input tensor $\mathbf{X}$, a task index $q$ is also fed into the model as a modulation signal.
-A mapping from task index to branch strength matrices, $\mathrm{DBG}$, is required by the algorithm, too.
-For possible implementations of $DBG$ mapping, please refer to \nameref{sec:methods} in the main text.
-Algorithm \ref{supalg:dbg-continual-learning} and Algorithm \ref{supalg:dbg-multitask-learning} show how to use DBG in continual (task incremental) learning and multitask learning settings.
-All we need to do is to replace the forward pass in these pipelines with $\mathrm{DBGForward}$ (Algorithm \ref{supalg:dbg}), and of course provide the model with task index $q$.
-Following this strategy, we may extend DBG to other task-context-aware learning scenarios.

-Notice that in the algorithms described here, $\mathrm{DBG}$ mapping and branch strength modulation are calculated each time before the forward pass.
-However, as the modulated strength values depend only on $q$, not on input data $\mathbf{X}$, we may calculate the mapping and set the strengths once and then conduct the forward pass on the specific task multiple times.
-We use this optimization during both the training and inference phases of continual learning in order to save time.
+Algorithm \ref{supalg:dbg-til} show how to use DBG in task incremental learning settings.
+All we need to do is to replace the forward passes during training and inference with $\mathrm{DBGForward}$.
+Note that although $\mathrm{DBG}$ randomly samples the masks from a Bernoulli distribution, the masks are fixed once the sampling is done.
+If $q$, $\rho$, and $\mathbf{K}$ are the same, $\mathrm{DBG}$ will deterministically return the same mask.
+Therefore, the subnetwork will be correctly activated.